Coordinate Reference System Normalization

 Step 2: Deterministic Transformation Pipeline

 Once validated, apply a strict transformation chain.
 Avoid implicit .to_crs() calls that silently fall back to default datums or introduce coordinate swapping.
-Instead, use explicit pyproj.Transformer objects with always_xy=True to guarantee consistent (x, y) axis ordering.
-This constraint is critical because LLM tokenizers expect latitude/longitude or meter-based sequences in a predictable order.
+Instead, use explicit pyproj.Transformer objects with always_xy=True to guarantee consistent (longitude, latitude) axis ordering.
+This constraint is critical because LLM tokenizers expect coordinate sequences in a predictable order.

 from shapely.ops import transform